FAQ on the Paleos®ULTRA

 ► immediately.
 Unless you have particularly sensitive skin on your feet and ankles, and

-► you leave the laces a little looser, you will be fine without the supplied lining socks or
+► you leave the laces a little looser, you will be fine without the saver from lining or and can enjoy

 ► Hiking and walking: we have customers and testers who wander through the woods